saierd/ftp-sync/README.md

 ## Requirements

-* An FTPS connection.
+- An FTPS or SFTP connection.
-* Python 3 on the uploading machine.
+- Python 3 on the uploading machine.
+- The Python package `paramiko` when using SFTP.

 That's it.
 In particular, the script doesn't require or compute anything on the target machine.